Your Business Rates Bill Explained

 Charity and Community Amateur Sports Club Relief

-Charities and registered Community Amateur Sports Clubs are entitled to 80% relief.
-The property must be occupied by the charity or club and wholly or mainly used for the charitable purposes, or for the purposes of the club.
+Charities and registered Community Amateur Sports Clubs are entitled to 80% relief where the property is occupied by the charity or the club and is wholly or mainly used for the charitable purposes of the charity (or of that and other charities), or for the purposes of the club (or of that and other clubs).

 The local authority has discretion to give further relief on the remaining bill.
 Full details can be obtained from the local authority.